Dick Lee: 2000s

 On 17 and 18 December 2004, Lee held a 30th anniversary concert, titled Life Stories at the Kallang Theatre.
 Guest stars included Singapore Idol winner Taufik Batisah and runner up Sylvester Sim, Kumar, ex-wife Jacintha, Koh Chieng Mun, Hossan Leong, and others.

 In 2005, Lee was awarded the Cultural Medallion for music.

 In 2009, he penned the theme song for the APEC Singapore 2009 summit which was performed in front of world leaders such as Barack Obama by Kit Chan during the Singapore Evening at the APEC Singapore 2009 summit on 14 November 2009 at the Esplanade – Theatres on the Bay.
 He was also the director of the 30-minute musical extravaganza involving 376 Singaporean artistes in a concert extravaganza enhanced by multimedia projections.

 In 2010, Lee was the Creative Director of Singapore's 44th National Day Parade.

 In 2011, Lee returned with The Adventures of the Mad China man, a concert, and Beauty Kings, an original comedy play.

 In 2012, Lee also performed — and was a character — in TheatreWorks’ National Broadway Company production for the Esplanade - Theatres on the Bay's 10th anniversary celebrations.

 In 2013, Lee returned to musicals by composing the 90-minute LightSeeker, which premiered at Resorts World Sentosa.
-He was also named a Steinway Artist and became Creative Director of the revamped Rediffusion Singapore radio station.
+He was also named a Steinway Artist and became Creative Director of the revamped Rediffusion Singapore radio station.He also co-wrote the song ¨Chase Again¨.

 In 2014, Lee held a concert, Dick Lee: Celebrating 40 Years In Music, at the Drama Centre.
 In the same year, a revamped version of his 1997 musical Hotpants was restaged.
 After his third stint as National Day Parade's Creative Director, Lee will return to helm 2015's golden jubilee show; and he has been tasked to write the next big National Day song.

 In 2015, Lee was the creative director of Singapore 50th National Day Parade, where he composed the NDP theme song "Our Singapore", performed by JJ Lin.

 In 2017, Lee made his directorial debut with the autobiographical musical film, Wonder Boy.